 - Carl Rogers (1902-1987) developed the person-centred psychotherapy approach in which he believed that if a person was provided with a totally accepting, non-judgemental relationship they would then be able to resolve their difficulties and find ways to successfully restructure their lives.

-I discovered the power of life coaching in 2002 and what I loved about it, is that the 2 main doctrines are self-awareness and self-responsibility.
+I discovered the power of life coaching in 2002 and what I loved about it, is that the 2 main doctrines are self-realisation and self-responsibility.
 It starts with building self-esteem and confidence and builds into personal empowerment and self responsibility.

 Perhaps the biggest challenge is that you have to want a different result badly enough to step out of your comfort zone, I believe that 95% of people won’t take that step?
-It’s not an intervention that’s done to you, it’s a collaboration where we work together, and it will fundamentally transform your life, if you choose!
+It’s not an intervention that’s done to you, it’s a collaboration where we work together experientially, and it will fundamentally transform your life, if you choose!

 Energetic connection (Mindfulness)

 We first started talking about the energetic connection in 2004 and now we find neuroscience has discovered that we have complex, adaptive and functional brains in both our heart and gut, called the cardiac and enteric brains respectively.
 Science is finally catching up with deep insights from esoteric and spiritual traditions informing us for thousands of years about these three powerful intelligences of head, heart and gut.
-This is the work of Marvin Oka and Grant Soosalu and mBraining.

 An enormous and rapidly evolving methodology.
 Here’s a very straightforward explanation for a complex science from Daniel Goleman’s ‘Social Intelligence’: